-Those changes are significant because they alter the elements (or levels) of the true profile to which the transformed averaging tropospheric observations for MOPITT significantly reduces the total information content of the assimilated observations and the vertical sensitivity of the transformed averaging kernel profiles.
+This section shows that CPSRs can be extended to the assimilation of truncated retrieval profiles but that discarding upper tropospheric observations for MOPITT significantly reduces the total information content of the assimilated observations and the vertical sensitivity of the transformed averaging kernel profiles.
 Those reductions translate to reductions in the state variable correlations and commensurate reductions in the analysis increments.
-We are studying modification of the CSPR extension to
+We are studying modification of the CPSR extension to truncated retrieval profiles to address the non-local impacts.